Beyond the pain barrier

 The bare facts are that West Germany lost 4-3 to Italy in the 1970 World Cup semi-final in Mexico City.
 Yet the scoreline only tells a tiny part of the story of ‘the game of the century’, as it was eventually dubbed.

-After going 1-0 down early on, the Germans and Franz Beckenbauer bossed the game, bombarding the Italian ranks until Azzurri defender Pierluigi Cera fouled Der Kaiser.
+After going 1-0 down early on, the Germans and Franz Beckenbauer bossed the game, bombarding the Italian ranks until Azzurri defender Pierluigi Cera fouled Der Kaiser in the 70th minute.
 The manner in which Beckenbauer fell left him with a broken collarbone and a dislocated shoulder.
+With both substitutes used, the Bayern Munich man played with his arm in a sling for the remainder of the game and extra time – almost an hour in agonising total.

 Bert’s unbroken spirit